 New York Post is writing about this.

-But it just it just made me think how much of the Democrat machine has already been um disabled.
+But it just made me think, how much of the Democrat machine has already been disabled?

-So Act Blue might be taken out of the game, partially.
+So ACBLU might be taken out of the game, partially.

-I'm assuming that uh Marco Rubio and the administration are finding ways to uh starve the Democrat candidates anyway from making money through those NGOs.
+I'm assuming that Marco Rubio and the administration are finding ways to starve the Democrat candidates anyway from making money through those NGOs.

-Um then of course Trump's looking at the voter roles in Tom Fenton was talking about this, uh cleaning up the voter rolls in the problem states, and uh and if he gets away if Trump gets away with uh making uh federal IDs necess, I guess it would be federal IDs necessary to vote in federal elections.
+And if he gets away, if Trump gets away with making federal IDs necessary, I guess it would be federal IDs necessary to vote in federal elections.

 I think he wants something like that.

-And if he bans the mail in votes, and maybe even bans electronic voting machines, um, if you assume that he got away with all of that, and then also the Republicans put massive lawyers at every polling place so that they can monitor for you know stuff,
+And if he bans the mail-in votes and maybe even bans electronic voting machines, if you assume that he got away with all of that, and then also the Republicans put massive lawyers at every polling place so that they can monitor for stuff,

-what would happen if we got an unusual result again where something looked like it didn't make any sense, you know, sort of like the 2020 election did where there was that big zoom for Biden votes that didn't seem to have a legitimate explanation.
+what would happen if we got an unusual result again where something looked like it didn't make any sense, sort of like the 2020 election did, where there was that big Zoom for Biden votes that didn't seem to have a legitimate explanation.

 I don't know.